Norbert515/flutter_ide/README.md

-# flutter_ide

-A Flutter-IDE proposal.
+# A Flutter-IDE proposal.

 I won't go too deep into the technicalities in this very first draft.
 I just want to get the point across the table and see if this, at its very core, makes sense.
 If people are interested in the idea, I will follow this up with more technical ideas.

-### How would Flutter be possible
+## How would Flutter as an IDE be possible to begin with

+Flutter runs everywhere.

-Flutter will run everywhere.
-Currently, Flutter Desktop is not finished yet but it will...
+Flutter Desktop is not finished yet and so isn't Hummingbird (Flutter Web) but a lot has happend in the last few months and a lot will happen this year.

-It can also run on the Web and obviously phones.
-I could also run on a Raspbarry pi (So many posibillites).
+Fun fact: it could also run on a Raspbarry-Pi (https://medium.com/flutter-io/flutter-on-raspberry-pi-mostly-from-scratch-2824c5e7dcb1).

+With Flutter, building beautiful UIs in a reasonable amount of time becomes possible.
+With Dart, which is an awesome language, building large scale software becomes fun, contrary to other languages (looking at you JS).

 Flutter is also pretty lightweight.
 It should work pretty well even on older machines.

-...
+## The advantages of using Flutter

 ### Plugins for a Flutter based IDE would be written in Flutter (obviously)